tinyield/jayield/README.md

 ## Extensibility and chaining

 Notice how it looks a JAYield custom `collapse()` method that merges series of adjacent elements.
-It has a similar shape to that one written in any language providing the `yield` operator such as C\#.
+It has a similar shape to that one written in any language providing the `yield` feature such as Kotlin.

 <table class="table">
     <tr class="row">